itod/PEGKitMiniMathTutorial/README.md

 Actions are executed immediately after their preceeding rule matches.
 So tokens which have recently been matched are available at the top of the assembly's stack.

-In this case, we are popping a just-matched number token off the stack, converting it to a float value, and pushing an `NSNumber` back onto the stack for later use.
+In this case, we are popping a just-matched number token off the stack, converting it to a double value, and pushing an `NSNumber` back onto the stack for later use.

 Unfortunately, our action code is a bit verbose, and it's making our grammar harder to read and understand.
 No problem: PEGKit includes some handy macros that can make this code more concise.
 Here's the `atom` rule and action rewritten using those macros:

     atom = Number {
-        // pop a token off the stack and push it back as a float value PUSH_DOUBLE(POP_DOUBLE());
+        // pop a token off the stack and push it back as a double value PUSH_DOUBLE(POP_DOUBLE());
     };

 This shortened action is exactly equivalent to the more verbose version above.
-The action still pops a number token off the stack, converts it to a float value, and pushes an `NSNumber` back onto the stack
+The action still pops a number token off the stack, converts it to a double value, and pushes an `NSNumber` back onto the stack

 Now let's add an action to perform multiplication in the `multExpr` rule: